South West England

 Why do this walk?

-Our South Devon holidays are as diverse as they are delightful.
-Ahead of you are 125 miles of truly unforgettable coastline, bookended by Plymouth from where the Pilgrim Fathers departed for the New World in 1620, and Lyme Regis renowned for its World Heritage Jurassic Coast.
+Our South Devon holidays are as diverse as they are delightful, with 125 miles of truly unforgettable coastline.
+Bookended by Plymouth, where the Pilgrim Fathers departed for the New World in 1620, and Lyme Regis, renowned for its World Heritage Jurassic Coast, this section offers both historical significance and breathtaking beauty.

 On your journey you’ll enjoy idyllic coastal villages, golden surf-washed beaches and rocky headlands rewarding you with incredible views.
 Take time to soak up the atmosphere of the lively resorts on the English Riviera.
 Quiet time is guaranteed too as you pass through ancient woodlands and visit peaceful coves.

-With its many National Nature Reserves and Sites of Special Scientific Interest the area is full of fascinating flora and fauna.
-Wildlife and birdlife are plentiful and you never know, you might spot some dolphins.
-Our South Devon holidays also let you explore sections of the Jurassic Coast where you can even have a go at fossil hunting.
+With its many National Nature Reserves and Sites of Special Scientific Interest, South Devon is incredibly rich in flora and fauna.
+Wildlife and birdlife are plentiful too and you never know, you might spot dolphins or other marine life along the way.
+You’ll also explore sections of the Jurassic Coast where you can try your hand at fossil hunting.
 For those with an industrial interest, there are miles of Brunelian railway line, lighthouses, wartime defences and an ill-fated abandoned village.

-However you choose to explore the South Devon Coast, either a full on fortnight for the entire route, or nice and steady over several visits, our holidays are sure to reward you with a lifetime of memories.
+However you choose to explore the South Devon Coast, either a full on fortnight for the entire route, or nice and steady over several visits, our holidays promise a rewarding experience, filled with natural beauty, fascinating history, and memories that will last a lifetime.

 Length